karthikkg/HPDF-week-1-task/README.md

     mkdir folder_name
+    cd folder_name
     setprojectdir .

-Now clone this Repository and run the application
+Now clone this Repository in this directory and run the application with this command in cmd

     python weekone.py